 Thomas G. Alexander

-Thomas G. Alexander is the Lemuel Hardison Redd Jr. Professor Emeritus of Western American History at Brigham Young University and has served as the director of the Charles Redd Center for Western Studies.
+Thomas G. Alexander is professor of history and director of the Charles Redd Center for Western Studies, Brigham Young University.

 BYU Studies Publications